Hello, I’m Jane, a BACP-registered counsellor based in Carshalton, South London.

 Welcome to Still Human Counselling.
 If you are experiencing emotional difficulties, perhaps as the result of bereavement, the end of a relationship, illness, redundancy, family problems, domestic abuse, identity issues, anxiety or depression, I can help.

 You may be looking for a therapist for yourself or for someone you care about.
 Perhaps life is feeling hard at the moment and you are exploring options for support.
 I offer a confidential, non-judgemental space for you to explore and express whatever is on your mind or in your heart.
 This way, you can take steps toward change.

-There are lots of ideas about how we can manage our emotions at this time, for example, by distracting ourselves.
+There are lots of ideas about how we can manage our emotions during the COVID crisis, for example, by distracting ourselves.
 Sometimes, though, it could help to direct our attention towards these feelings.
 We may be experiencing a sense of loss during lockdown– maybe we have lost work, independence or opportunities which were just opening up.
 It could be that our relationships are changing shape under the strain, or that we have even lost a loved one to illness.

 You may feel a pressure to contain these feelings and keep them to yourself in your lockdown setting, but talking could help.
 Contact me for a free assessment.